Before you make any type of purchase on behalf of the university, there are several guidelines you should review and questions to ask.

 Conversely, there may be situations where your department regularly purchases a particular good or service not covered under an existing university agreement, and a blanket agreement may be set up for your department for those purchases.
 Blanket agreements are generally established for long-term procurement of goods and services for a period of a year or longer.
 The establishment of a blanket agreement can often save departments money as they can protect against fluctuating prices.
 Blanket agreements are established on a KFS Purchase Agreement document.

-If you can't find what you are looking for from a campus source, or from one of the suppliers with which we have an agreement, you may need to choose an alternate supplier.
-More on selecting a supplier.
+If you can't find what you are looking for from AggieBuy, or from one of the suppliers with which we have an agreement, you may need to choose an alternate supplier.

 Any service to be physically provided on the main Davis campus service requires that the supplier have appropriate insurance.
 If this applies to your transaction, it pays to be prepared.
 Learn more.

-Purchasing items to be used outside of the US?
+Are you purchasing items to be used outside of the U.S.?
 Purchase requests may involve items or equipment that are classified or controlled by the US Government.
 Prior to acquisition, these requests will undergo further review by campus export control authorities to ensure compliance.
 Among other things, these federal laws may prohibit the purchase/possession of these items and/or require a federal license for use and access by persons who are not citizens of the United States.
 In addition, federal licensing or other controls may be required when these items are shipped, transferred, or disposed of.